Ascold2017/json-api-express/README.md

 # json-api-express
 Demo app built with Express, Mongoose to demonstrate a fully working [JSON API](http://jsonapi.org/) implementation.

 It is a work in progress.
 Some features need to be implement to have a complete working example API.
-Some missing features : Errors, Payload validation, Post, Patch, etc...
+Some missing features : Errors, Payload validation, etc...

 Feel free to contribute to build a fully working [JSON API](http://jsonapi.org/) example.